Single-molecule and single-cell biophysics

 To study processes at the level of single molecules and single cells, the tools need to be on the same size scale as the objects under study.
 We therefore develop micro and nanofluidic devices on scales ranging from tens of nanometers to hundreds of micrometers to manipulate, visualize and sort biomolecules, cells and other bioparticles.

-We use nanowire-enhanced surfaces for detection of fluorescent molecules with extremely high sensitivity, for research and applications.
+We use nanowire-enhanced surfaces for the detection of fluorescent molecules with extremely high sensitivity, for research and applications.

 We explore the physics underlying the mechanism and develop applications in precision diagnostics.
 An important basis of this work is the Swedish Research Council Research Environment on Single molecule bioanalytical sensing for precision cancer diagnostics funded 2020 – 2025.